Dony-Ahmad-Hisyam/onboarding_lib/README.md

 );
 ```

-5. Wrap your root
+5. (Optional) Wrap your root only if you use the controller

 ```dart
 return Scaffold(...).withOnboarding(controller);
 ```

-6. Start after the first frame
+6. Start after the first frame (only when using the controller)

 ```dart
 WidgetsBinding.instance.addPostFrameCallback((_) => controller.start());